andox/heat-pump-pilot/README.md

 - **MPC baseline**: median of `price_forecast + price_history`.
 - **History baseline (24h)**: median of the last 24h of stored price history (requires at least 16 samples).

+Price-aware penalties only apply when `price_ratio > 1.0` (current price above baseline).
+The ratio is capped (default `3.0`) before applying the curve, and all curves are monotonic, so higher prices never reduce the penalty.
+The curve works alongside `price_comfort_weight`: higher weight magnifies the curve's impact on optimization.
+If you want gentle shifts, use `sqrt`; for aggressive avoidance of spikes, use `quadratic`; `linear` is a balanced default.

 Classification uses `ratio = current_price / baseline` with labels:
 - `< 0.75` -> `very_low`